 Mycoplasma contamination is relatively common and can persist for a long time while remaining undetected.
 Typically, one infected culture can spread to other cultures when improper working techniques are used.
-Besides proper safety measures (putting new cell lines into quarantines, disinfecting the workbench when working with different cell lines, aliquoting media…) it is quite easy to test cell cultures for the presence of mycoplasma using PCR.
+Besides proper safety measures (putting new cell lines into quarantines, disinfecting the workbench when working with different cell lines, and aliquoting media) it is quite easy to test for mycoplasma contamination.

 While commercial test kits are quite easy and fast, they are often too expensive for most labs for routine testing.
 Commercial kits are unnecessary, however, as primer sequences for mycoplasma detection have been published along with routine protocols.

 Below is a protocol for a homemade PCR test for mycoplasma Contamination, I have derived from Uphoff and Drexler1,2.
 I recommend doing this test routinely every few weeks and on every new culture to test for contamination.
 If there is any doubt, you can also start testing media, sera, and so on.

 You will need to order multiple forward and reverse primers to detect multiple species of mycoplasma.